girardea/tictactoe/README.md

 By default, `python tictactoe play` runs 1000 games of tic-tac-toe.
 Player 1 starts for the 500 firsts, and player 2 does for the remaining.
 This command returns global results.

+## Available algorithms

+You may currently try out-of-the-box:
+* `dummy` which plays at random,
+* `smart_start` which plays at random except for its first move for which he (tries to) play the center mark.

 ## How to play against an algorithm?

 There is `--player1=me` option (or `--player2=me`).
 Just do not forget to change the default number of plays (which is `1000`):